Semiteprofessor/School-Management-System-JavaFX/README.md

 1. Unzip the file and open via IntelijIDEA or NetBeans
 2. Upload the libraries from the folder 'lib'
 3. Run and login
-4. Username: semiteprofessor, Password: tayelolu
+4. Username: semiteprofessor, Password: 123456